aristanetworks/anta/docs/cli/exec.md

   --help                    Show this message and exit.
 ```

-Your catalog file should follow this structure:
+The commands-list file should follow this structure:

 ```yaml
 ---